nafabrar/Rhoads/README.md

 # Rhoads
 A Blog and Music website.
 You can store your blogs and music, but must have an account first!

+To run it:
+1.Go to mwebsite dir in your terminal
+2.Use the following command in mwebsite:./manage.py runserver 3.The 'runserver' command will run the website on your local server.So in your browser do localhost:8000 to run the website.Enjoy!!

 Here are some previews: The background welcome video
 ![alt text](https://github.com/nafabrar/Rhoads/blob/master/mwebsite/static/Welcome.png)